2008 Kosovo declaration of independence: Build-up

 A NATO-led Kosovo Force (KFOR) entered the province following the Kosovo War, tasked with providing security to the UN Mission in Kosovo (UNMIK).
 Before and during the handover of power, an estimated 100,000 Serbs and other non-Albanians, mostly Romani people, fled the province for fear of reprisals.
 In the case of the non-Albanians, the Romani in particular were regarded by many Albanians as having assisted federal forces during the war.
 Many left along with the withdrawing security forces, expressing fears that they would be targeted by returning Albanian refugees and KLA fighters who blamed them for wartime acts of violence.
 Thousands more were driven out by intimidation, attacks and a wave of crime after the war.

 Large numbers of refugees from Kosovo still live in temporary camps and shelters in Serbia proper.
 In 2002, Serbia and Montenegro reported hosting 277,000 internally displaced people (the vast majority being Serbs and Roma from Kosovo), which included 201,641 persons displaced from Kosovo into Serbia proper, 29,451 displaced from Kosovo into Montenegro, and about 46,000 displaced within Kosovo itself, including 16,000 returning refugees unable to inhabit their original homes.

 Some sources put the figure far lower.
 In 2004 the European Stability Initiative estimated the number of displaced people as being only 65,000, with 130,000 Serbs remaining in Kosovo, though this would leave a significant proportion of the pre-1999 ethnic Serb population unaccounted-for.
 The largest concentration of ethnic Serbs in Kosovo is in the north of the province above the Ibar river, but an estimated two-thirds (75,000) of the Serbian population in Kosovo continue to live in the Albanian-dominated south of the province.

 In March 2004, there was a serious inter-ethnic clash between Kosovo Albanians and Kosovo Serbs that led to 27 deaths and significant property destruction.
 The unrest was precipitated by misleading reports in the Kosovo Albanian media which falsely claimed that three Kosovo Albanian boys had drowned after being chased into the Ibar River by a group of Kosovo Serbs.
 UNMIK peacekeepers and KFOR troops failed to contain a raging gun battle between Serbs and Albanians.
 The Serbian Government called the events the March Pogrom.

-In 2005, in New York, Swiss Federal Councillor for Foreign Affairs Micheline Calmy-Rey, is the first official of a country to publicly support the independence of Kosovo.
+In 2005 the Swiss Federal Councillor responsible for Foreign Affairs, Micheline Calmy-Rey, was the first official of a country to publicly express support for the independence of Kosovo.

 International negotiations began in 2006 to determine the final status of Kosovo, as envisaged under UN Security Council Resolution 1244 which ended the Kosovo conflict of 1999.
 Serbia's continued sovereignty over Kosovo was recognised internationally.
 The vast majority of the province's population sought independence.